ic3-software/ic3-reporting-api/doc/plugin/Develop.md

     npm run start

-is starting a Webpack dev. server that is hosting the plugin at `localhost:400x`.
-Check the README.md for the actual port number (`4000`, `4001`, etc...).
+Running it starts a Webpack development server that is hosting the plugin at `localhost:400x`.
+Check the README.md for the actual port number (`4000`, `4001`, etc.).

 This plugin is actually exposing a Webpack module that can be loaded (using the Webpack Module Federation) by a running instance of icCube Dashboards application.

 #### icCube Dashboards Server Configuration

-For developing that plugin, you need a local icCube server where the Dashboards application has been [installed](./Install.md) and ensure it is configured to load the plugin just started.
+For developing that plugin, you need a local icCube server where the Dashboard application has been [installed](./Install.md) and you need to ensure it is configured to load the plugin.
 For that purpose, the `ic3report-config.js` file should contain the following (replacing `MyPluginJS` and the port `4000` with the actual name and the actual port number: check the README.md file in the plugin project):